POLAR: A Benchmark for Multilingual, Multicultural, and Multi-Event Online Polarization: Related Work

 \section{Related Work}

-Online polarization has long been recognized as a threat to democracy and social cohesion, intensifying through social media echo chambers and biased content~\citep{waller2021quantifying, iandoli2021impact, garimella2018polarization}.
+Online polarization poses a threat to social cohesion, exacerbated by social media echo chambers and biased content~\citep{waller2021quantifying, iandoli2021impact, garimella2018polarization}.
 As social media and other online platforms become key arenas for political and cultural discourse, the need for early detection and nuanced understanding of polarization has grown significantly.
-Such efforts are critical not only for content moderation, but also for peacebuilding, policy development, and responsible digital governance.
-Foundational research has defined polarization as both intergroup hostility and ingroup cohesion~\citep{arora2022polarization}, and has highlighted its relationship with hate speech, fragmentation, and incivility~\citep{bozdag2020managing, mathew2020hatexplain}.
+Polarization detection is important for content moderation, peace building, policy development, responsible digital governance and healthy democracy.
+Foundational research has defined polarization as both intergroup hostility and blind ingroup cohesion~\citep{arora2022polarization}, and has highlighted its relationship with hate speech, fragmentation, and incivility~\citep{ mathew2020hatexplain}.

 A growing body of research has documented the role of online spaces in intensifying polarization across different regions \citep{kubin2021role, barbera2020social, gitlin2016outrage, soares2021hashtag}.
 However, most computational work focuses on high-resource languages and event- or region-specific datasets, limiting generalizability~\citep{kubin2021role}.
-This leaves a significant gap in our ability to generalize findings across cultures, languages, and events, especially in the Global South or multilingual regions.
+This leaves a significant gap in our ability to generalize findings across cultures, languages, and events, especially for low-resource languages or multilingual regions.

 The lack of standardized datasets across languages has hindered progress in developing and evaluating polarization detection models with cross-lingual or cross-cultural capabilities.
-Recent shared tasks on hate speech and toxicity~\citep{basile2019semeval, mohammad2021conan, pamungkas2020misogynistic, ousidhoum2024semeval} have expanded the language and domain coverage, yet remain less fine-grained regarding polarization’s diverse types and rhetorical manifestations.
-Our work addresses this gap by presenting the first comprehensive, fine-grained dataset benchmark for multilingual, multicultural, and multievent online polarization, enabling robust cross-lingual and context-aware modeling.
+Recent shared tasks on hate speech and toxicity~\citep{basile2019semeval, pamungkas2020misogynistic} have expanded the language and domain coverage, yet remain less fine-grained regarding polarization’s diverse types and rhetorical manifestations.
+Our work addresses this gap by presenting the comprehensive, fine-grained dataset benchmark for multilingual, multicultural, and multievent online polarization, enabling robust cross-lingual and context-aware modeling.